brianbraatz/brianbraatz.github.io/content/post/Articles/_Imported22426/how a linker works.md

 Back in the early days of programming, people wrote simple programs, compiled them, and ran them.
 Life was good.

 Then, programs got bigger.

 Instead of writing everything in one giant file, developers started splitting code into multiple files.
-This made things more manageable, but it introduced a new problem: how do you combine these separate files into a working program?
+This made things more manageable, but it introduced a new problem:

+how do you combine these separate files into a working program?

 Enter the linker.

 The linker was created to take compiled object files (`.o` or `.obj` files), find all the function and variable references, and stitch everything together into a final executable.

-Without it, you’d have to manually copy-paste all your code into one massive file, which would make debugging even more of a nightmare than it already is.
+Without it, you’d have to manually copy-paste all your code into one massive file, which would make debugging even more of a nightmare than it already was.

 ### Evolution of Linkers